 (2012) Hanyu juzi d jiaodian jiegou he yuyi jieshi [The focus structure of Chinese sentence and its semantic account].
 Beijing: Commercial Press.

 (2002) The expletive use of ta and how it came into being: On the characteristics of the V

 ta construction.
 Proceedings of the 1st Postgraduate Workshop on Computational Linguistics (pp. 1–5).
 Beijing University, China.

 (1982) Yufa Jiangyi [Lectures on Grammar].
 Beijing: Commercial Press.

 (1977) On clitics.
 Bloominton: Indiana University Linguistics Club.

 Yu, Yue, Qiurong Zhao & Ning Cai

-This list is based on CrossRef data as of 13 april 2022.
+This list is based on CrossRef data as of 22 may 2023.
 Please note that it may not be complete.
 Sources presented here have been supplied by the respective publishers.
-Any errors therein should be reported to them.